Hungarian Soviet Republic: Political and military situation

-Formation of the Communist party
+Formation of the Communist Party

-An initial nucleus of a Hungarian Communist Party had been organized in a hotel on 4 November 1918, when a group of Hungarian prisoners of war and other communist proponents formed a Central Committee in Moscow.
+An initial nucleus of a Party of Communists in Hungary had been organized in a hotel on 4 November 1918, when a group of former Hungarian prisoners of war and other communist proponents formed a Central Committee in the downtown of Moscow.
 Led by Béla Kun, the inner circle of the freshly established party returned to Budapest from Moscow on 16 November.
 On 24 November, they created the Party of Communists from Hungary (Hungarian: Kommunisták Magyarországi Pártja, KMP).
 The name was chosen instead of the Hungarian Communist Party because the vast majority of supporters were from the urban industrial working class in Hungary which at the time was largely made up of people from non-Hungarian ethnic backgrounds, with ethnic Hungarians a minority in the new party itself.
 The party recruited members while propagating its ideas, radicalising many members of the Social Democratic Party of Hungary in the process.
 By February 1919, the party numbered 30,000 to 40,000 members, including many unemployed ex-soldiers, young intellectuals and ethnic minorities.

 Kun founded a newspaper, called Vörös Újság (Red News) and concentrated on attacking Károlyi's liberal government.
 The party became popular among the Budapest proletariat, it also promised that Hungary would be able to defend its territory even without conscription.
 Kun promised military help and intervention of the Soviet Red Army, which never came, against non-communist Romanian, Czechoslovak, French and Yugoslav forces.
 During the following months, the Communist party's power-base rapidly expanded.
 Its supporters began to stage aggressive demonstrations against the media and against the Social Democratic Party.
 The Communists considered the Social Democrats as their main rivals, because the Social Democrats recruited their political supporters from the same social class: the industrial working class of the cities.
 In one crucial incident, a demonstration turned violent on 20 February and the protesters attacked the editorial office of the Social Democratic Party of Hungary's official newspaper called Népszava (People's Word).
 In the ensuing chaos, seven people, some policemen, were killed.
 The government arrested the leaders of the Communist party, banned its daily newspaper Vörös Újság, and closed down the party's buildings.
 The arrests were particularly violent, with police officers openly beating the communists.
 This resulted in a wave of public sympathy for the party among the masses of Budapester proletariat.
 On 1 March, Vörös Újság was given permission to publish again, and the Communist party's premises were re-opened.
 The leaders were permitted to receive guests in prison, which allowed them to keep up with political affairs.